Senegalia greggii: Description

 It is a large shrub or small tree growing to 10–15 m tall with a trunk up to 20–30 cm diameter.
 The grey-green leaves are deciduous, and bipinnate, divided into 1-3 pairs of pinnae, each pinna 2–3 cm long with 10-18 leaflets that are 3–6 mm.
 Pinnae are most frequently in two pairs, with the proximal pair perpendicular to the petiolule and the distal pair forming a V at the tip.

 The blooms are produced in dense cylindrical spikes of numerous flowers, each individual flower with five cream colored 3 mm petals and numerous creamy yellow 6 mm stamens.
 The fruit is a flat, twisted legume (pod) 6–15 cm long, containing generally 3 to 5 hard, flattened, medium brown seeds.
 The seed pod is constricted between seeds (a loment), and seed dispersal occurs both through dehiscence and breaks at these constrictions.

+Taxonomy

+Senegalia greggii was scientifically described in 1852 by Asa Gray and named Acacia greggii.
+In 1928 it was moved to the genus Senegalia by Nathaniel Lord Britton and Joseph Nelson Rose.
+Together with its genus it is classified in the Fabaceae family.
+Although it has no accepted varieties, it does have one variety name among its five synonyms.